 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.

 If you spend a full year abroad you'll only pay 15% of your usual tuition fee to Essex for that year.
 You won't pay any tuition fees to your host university

 You can also undertake a placement year in which you gain relevant work experience within an external business, giving you a competitive edge in the graduate job market and providing you with key contacts within the industry.
-You will be responsible for finding your placement, but with support and guidance provided by both your department and our Employability and Careers Centre.
+You will be responsible for finding your placement, but with support and guidance provided by both your department and the placements team.